Banda

 - Climate Adaptation Strategies

-- Adaptation strategies include crop diversification and traditional knowledge to mitigate climate impacts.
+- Strategies involve crop diversity and traditional knowledge to adapt to climate changes.

 - Biodiversity Conservation